isabella232/dde-handsonlab/step5/README.md

    then using a Kubernetes Service to communicate between micro services, and to expose the application to the outside world.

 4) Once again, we can use Docker App to upgrade our application even if it is running on Kubernetes.
-Similar to Step 4, we will use the `upgrade` sub command, but this time we will use it to upgrade the App version.
+Similar to Step 4, we will use the `upgrade` sub-command, but this time we will use it to upgrade the App version.
 So far, we are on Docker App `0.1.0`, but in this directory there is a `0.2.0` of the app called `linkextractor2.dockerapp`.

    ```powershell
    > docker app upgrade --app-name linkextractor2.dockerapp linkextractor